christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/fretboard-c-major.png?abc){: .mx-auto.d-block :}

-1. The 8th fret of the low E string is the note C. It's full legal name is C♮ (pronounced "C Natural").
+1. The 8th fret of the low E string is the note C. It's full legal name is __actually__ C♮ (pronounced "C Natural").
 However, if you say just "C", then all musicians understand that the "natural" part is implied.
 2. The 10th fret is D♮ or just "D" for short.
 3. The 12th fret is E♮ or just "E" for short.
 4. The 13th fret is F♮ or just "F" for short.